citizenscience/cancerresearchuk-pybossa/README.md

 - Copy and save the `API Key` shown on your profile page

 ###### Upload the CRUK Project to pybossa
-Starting from the directory where this readme file is located:
+Starting from the folder where this readme file is located (normally cancerresearchuk-pybossa)

 Note: the location of your python2.7 executable may be different